Mdhvince/image_captioning/README.md

 - custom_data.py: Create the dataset using the Dataset class from Pytorch
 - mapping.pkl: vocabulary mapping integer
 - models.py: Create the architecture of the CNN and LSTM
+- training.py: Train CNN and RNN on GPU
 - premilinaries.ipynb: Notebook to ensure that all parts of the architecture (CNN and LSTM) work as expected
 - transform.py: Python file that contains all classes to transform the data (images and captions)
 - vocab.pkl: (Non unique) words in the dataset